 No Medical Exam Policies

-If you’re looking to purchase term life insurance without having to take a medical exam, Ethos says it offers policies that use algorithms to replace the exam.
+If you’re looking to purchase term life insurance without having to take a medical exam, Ethos says it offers policies that use algorithms, partially based on your answers to a few health questions, to replace the exam.
 Their system looks at your prior medical and prescription history, among other things, to assess your risk level.

 A.M.
 Best Rating

-All policies sold through Ethos are issued by Banner Life Insurance Company, a Legal & General America company, as carrier (not available in New York).
+Some policies sold through Ethos are issued by Banner Life Insurance Company, a Legal & General America company, as a carrier (not available in New York).

 The A.M.
 Best Company gives Banner Life an A+ rating.
 That’s the second-highest possible mark from this credit rating company that focuses on the insurance industry.
 (A++ is the highest).